sonik-br/GDMENUCardManager/README.md

 * GDI Shrinking.
 Can reduce file size by removing dummy data without reducing the quality.

 ### GDI Shrinking
-Can reduce the size of the game but some games won't work propperly.
+Can reduce the size of the game but some games won't work properly.

 The program have a blacklist with some games known to have problems after shrinking.

-By default the blacklist will be used and those games will not be shrinked.
+By default the blacklist will be used and those games will not be shrunk.

-### Windows version requires the .Net 5 Desktop Runtime
+### Windows version requires the .Net 6 Desktop Runtime
-Donwload and install the [Desktop Runtime installer](https://dotnet.microsoft.com/download/dotnet/5.0/runtime) for your system.
+Download and install the [Desktop Runtime installer](https://dotnet.microsoft.com/download/dotnet/6.0/runtime) for your system.
 ![Dot Net Runtime](docs/dotnetruntime.png)

 ### Limitations